Rules Engine

 Custom Functions

-Register custom action handlers when creating the engine:
+Register custom action handlers via the builder. register("name", handler)

 #![allow(unused)]